Penalty-regulated dynamics and robust learning procedures in games: Long-run rationality analysis

-\begin{remark} Proposition \ref{prop.restpoints} shows that the temperature $\temp$ of the dynamics (\ref{eq.ED}) plays a double role: on the one hand, it determines the discount (or reinforcement) factor in the players' assessment phase (\ref{eq.score}), so it reflects the importance that they give to past observations; on the other hand, $\temp$ also determines the rationality level of the rest points of (\ref{eq.ED}), measuring how far the stationary points of the players' learning process are from being Nash.
-Perhaps unsurprisingly, this dual role of the temperature is brought to the forefront by the probabilistic/perturbed interpretation of quantal responses as choice probabilities in the case of stochastically perturbed payoffs.
-Indeed, recalling the relevant discussion of Section \ref{sec.choice}, we see that a \ac{QRE} with rationality level $\rlvl = \temp^{-1}$ corresponds to best responding in the presence of a noise process with standard deviation $\eps \propto \rlvl^{-1} = \temp$.
-On that account, the players' learning temperature simply measures the inherent variance (inverse rationality) of a \ac{QRE}, just as the physical notion of temperature measures the variance of the random motions of the particles that make up a thermodynamic system (e.g. an ideal gas following Maxwell-Boltzmann statistics). \end{remark}

-Of course, stationarity does not capture the long-term behavior of a dynamical system, so the rest of our analysis will be focused on the convergence properties of (\ref{eq.ED}).
-To that end, we begin with the special case of potential games where the players' payoff functions are aligned along a common potential function as in Eq.~(\ref{eq.potential}).
-In this setting, our first result is that for small temperatures, the game's potential function is ``almost'' increasing along the solution orbits of (\ref{eq.ED}):
+Proposition \ref{prop.restpoints} shows that the discount rate $\temp$ of the dynamics \eqref{eq.PD} plays a double role: on the one hand, it determines the discount rate of the players' assessment phase \eqref{eq.score}, so it reflects the importance that players give to past observations; on the other hand, $\temp$ also determines the rationality level of the rest points of \eqref{eq.PD}, measuring how far the stationary points of the players' learning process are from being Nash.
+That being said, stationarity does not capture the long-run behavior of a dynamical system, so the rest of our analysis will be focused on the asymptotic properties of \eqref{eq.PD}.
+To that end, we begin with the special case of potential games where the players' payoff functions are aligned along a potential function in the sense of \eqref{eq.potential}; in this context, the game's potential function is ``almost'' increasing along the solution orbits of \eqref{eq.PD} if $\temp$ is small enough: